30% off your first 3 months with code FOUNDING. See pricing

 Not because they don't care about search.
 They skip it because keyword research sounds like something you do once you've decided to run ads.
 An activity for PPC specialists.
 A step in an advertising workflow.

 It isn't.
 Keyword research is market research.
 It's one of the first things experienced marketers do when they're trying to understand a new market, a new audience, or a product launch.
-Not because they're planning campaigns, but because the data answers questions that are difficult to get answers to anywhere else.
+The data answers questions that are difficult to get answers to anywhere else.

 What keyword research shows you